 Day 1: Old Blanco County Courthouse to Boerne

 Standard: 40 Miles with up to 2,000 feet of climbing

 E.F.I.: 49 miles with up to 2,465 feet of climbing

 After travel and a possible busy night one may still be feeling the “buzz” from San Antonio.
 So today’s bike ride will have a casual start.

-Tonight’s stay in Boerne will be at the Ye Kendall Inn, one of the few remaining 19th century limestone resort hotels in Texas.
+Both the standard and E.F.I. routes end in Boerne, Texas where we stay at the Ye Kendall Inn, one of the few remaining 19th century limestone resort hotels in Texas.
 It’s also listed on the National Register of Historic Places.
 After settling in, you’ll enjoy a relaxing dinner while unwinding from the day’s ride.
 After dinner, stroll down the streets of this quaint Texas town.

-Day 3: Layover with Willow City Loop Ride
+Day 3: Layover, Willow City Loop and Enchanted Rock

 Day 3 is a layover in Fredericksburg.
 In the morning, you’ll set off on this region’s signature ride, the Willow City Loop.
 This scenic route stops at Enchanted Rock State Natural Area, an enormous dome of pink granite covering a full square mile and rising 425 feet above the surrounding countryside.
 Enjoy a lunch at the park.
 You’ll also have time to hike the 1-mile trail to the top.

 On this day off from the road, explore this old West area.
 Visit one of the neighboring towns’ famous German biergartens and enjoy a Shiner Bock Lager.
 Visit The National Museum of the Pacific War, or explore the many stores that downtown has to offer.
 You’ll be on own to enjoy Fredericksburg’s many dining establishments this evening.